-- a 100% interest in the El Cobre Project in Mexico; - approximately 20 other exploration projects; - a 2% NSR on the Tuligtic Property in Mexico, which hosts Almaden's Ixtaca discovery; - a portfolio of approximately 20 additional net smelter return ("NSR") royalties on exploration projects in Mexico, Canada and the United States; - equity holdings in several publicly-listed companies; - 1,597 ounces of gold bullion (the "Gold Inventory"); and - approximately \$3,000,000 in cash.
+- a 100% interest in the El Cobre Project in Mexico; - · approximately 20 other exploration projects; - a 2% net smelter return ("NSR") royalty on the Tuligtic Property in Mexico, which hosts Almaden's Ixtaca discovery; - a portfolio of approximately 20 additional NSR royalties on exploration projects in Mexico, Canada and the United States; - equity holdings in several publicly-listed companies; - 1,597 ounces of gold bullion (the "Gold Inventory"); and - approximately \$3,000,000 in cash.

-On October 7, 2015, the Company announced that it acquired an option to purchase a 100% interest in the Los Venados project in Sonora State, Mexico, located immediately adjacent to the operating La India and Mulatos gold mines.
-Alteration mapping and geochemical sampling indicates that alteration on the project is high-sulphidation epithermal in nature.
+On October 6, 2015, the Company acquired an option to purchase a 100% interest in the Los Venados project in Sonora State, Mexico, located immediately adjacent to the operating La India and Mulatos gold mines.